pajtai/mvc-express/docs/routes/README.md

 # Routes

 The routes file is required from `http/routes`.
 It is called with `controllers`, `app`, and `services`.
-You can use this file to attach Basic Controllers to routes.
+You can use this file to attach Basic Controllers to routes, or you can modify `app` in other ways.